-- This format can be used for general images, note the type of image in the "[Media type]" element. - For untitled images, include a brief description inside square brackets instead of a title (as seen in the second example). - If there is no author listed, use the name of the Source as the author's name.
-You can then leave the Source element out. - If you are including an image, figure or table from another source in your assignment but not discussing it in text (e.g. if you are just saying "see Figure 1"), see - If you are referring to an image that you created yourself, you do not need to reference it.
-However, you should make it clear in the text that the image was created by you.
+- This format can be used for general images, note the type of image in the "[Media type]" element. - For untitled images, include a brief description inside square brackets instead of a title (as seen in the third example). - If there is no author listed, use the name of the Source as the author's name.
+You can then leave the Source element out. - If you are including an image, figure or table from another source in your assignment, see - If you are referring to an image that you created yourself, you do not need to reference it.
+You should, however, make it clear that the image was created by you.
+See for more information.